cu-swe4s-fall-2025/assignment-2-python-refresher-HenryJordan500/README.md

 ## Print Fires

 print_fires.py prints the forest fires in the input country for each year in the dataset.
 Executes from run.sh file.
-Arguments are --country --country_column --fires_column --file_name.
+Arguments are --country --country_column --fires_column --file_name --operation. --operation takes "mean", "median", or "std".

+# Testing
+Unit tests validate mean, median, and standard deviaition functions.
+Functional testing on shortetend data set of full program.